Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 1. Did you know that Bali has 4 abandoned airplanes?
 Click here for photos and directions.

-2. 13 Best Things To Do In Lombok, Indonesia
+2. 13 Best Things To Do In Lombok

-This parade takes a lot of time and preparation by the community.
+This parade takes a lot of time and preparation from the community.

-Next, they are attached to a bamboo platform that is carried throughout town toward the beach by hand.
+Next, they are attached to a bamboo platform carried throughout town toward the beach by hand.

 Groups of men carrying the statues are joined by children following alongside as well as crowds of people marching and playing music, called Balinese gamelan musicians.